Day 1: Home to Barcelona

 Then we went down to the Shamrock Bar and had a couple of pints of Guinness after which we hit the supermarket for some beer and snack food for our last dinner.

 This section contains affiliate links.
 If you click on a link we may receive a commission at no cost to you.

 We stayed at the Eco Boutique Hostal Grau.
 The rooms look just like the pictures.
 It was a great location for sights and transport and places to eat.
 They don’t call it breakfast but they have coffee, (tasty) coffeecake, and fruit in the morning.
 Our room had a shared kitchenette with a fridge that was useful.
 And recycling!

 The staff were friendly and helpful.
 We heard El Raval had a bad reputation but we never felt unsafe in the area nearby.
 (Or anywhere we went in Barcelona, for that matter.)

 Barcelona is of course a prime destination for dining, and everything we ate there was excellent.
 (Even the takeout sandwich from a 365 bakery.)
 Our pizza from del Nanni only took a few minutes and only cost a few euros and it was really tasty and simple.
 La Esquina had great sandwiches.
 The Fabrica Moritz had tasty bar food.

 At La Pepita we had a tapas lunch at the bar because all of the tables were reserved.
 It was a very traditional looking place and yet there were handwritten messages on the tile and rock music playing.
 One of our favorites was Elizabet’s, which ended up being the only place we ate menu del dia on the entire trip.

-For us the unlimited travel pass for Barcelona ended up not being a good value since we only used it to go back and forth to Park Guell and La Sagrada Familia.
+For us the unlimited travel pass for Barcelona ended up not being a good value since we were able to walk almost everywhere.
+We only used the travel pass to go back and forth to Park Güell and La Sagrada Familia.
 We couldn’t even use it to get to the train station on our last morning because it had expired.
 We would have been better off just buying a 10 trip ticket.